Happening with RFID?

 During 2010 the RFID adoption ramp started to ascend a notable

 upward slope.
-This slope is being driven by increased retail industry adoption
+This slope has been driven by increased retail industry adoption

 of RFID tags for use at the item level, which in turn is driving unprecedented